-On top of the hill you’ll find one of multiple monuments to the Buddha, this particular one is called the Sea of Wisdom.
-Easily recognisable with the numerous green and gold Buddha’s that decorate the outer walls of the hall.
-Inside you’ll find yet another spectacular homage to the Buddha
+On top of the hill, you’ll find one of the multiple monuments to the Buddha, this particular one is called the Sea of Wisdom.
+Easily recognisable with the numerous green and gold Buddha that decorate the outer walls of the hall.
+Inside you’ll find yet another spectacular homage to the Buddha.

 The Tower of Buddhist Incense

 The mighty Tower of Buddhist Incense, perhaps the centrepiece of the Summer Palace, can be seen from miles around the enormous lake as it straddles the top of Longevity Hill.
-This is arguably the most associated image of the Summer Palace.
-It stands as a shining example of immaculate Chinese architecture and design that we might come to expect.
-The three-tiered structures comes straight out of Bruce Lee’s game of death, fitting our stereotypical image of Chinese structures.
+It stands as a shining example of the immaculate Chinese architecture and design that we might come to expect.
+The three-tiered structures come straight out of Bruce Lee’s Game of Death, fitting our stereotypical image of Chinese structures.

-From here you’ll also have the opportunity (possibly) for the best view of the lakes entirety and the streets of Beijing in the near distance.
-Not many other places through the park provides such a panoramic view of the city.
+From here you’ll also have the opportunity (possibly) for the best view of the entirety of the lake and the streets of Beijing in the near distance.
+Not many other places through the park provide such a panoramic view of the city.
 Sadly your quality of view will depend on the quality of the air that day.
-It at least provides a alternatively eerie scene, and almost able to loose site of the city’s grip.
+It at least provides an alternatively eerie scene, and is almost able to lose sight of the city’s grip.

 The Hall of Joyful Longevity

-From the entrance to the Tower of Buddhist Incense onward, Kunming Lake will have the role as the centrepiece and the pivot for the rest of the Palace grounds.
-From all around the lake provides a stunning panoramic view from all angles (if the smog isn’t too bad).
+From the entrance to the Tower of Buddhist Incense onward, Kunming Lake will have the role of the centrepiece and the pivot for the rest of the Palace grounds.
+The entire perimeter of the lake provides a stunning panoramic view from all angles (if the smog isn’t too bad).

 The cherry on top of the Kunming Lake cake is undoubtedly the tiny little picturesque South Lake Island placed precariously and connected with a monumental bridge.